International Association of Lighting Designers: Lobbying

 On May 26, 2009, the IALD called upon its members to voice their disapproval of bill set for a vote the following day in the Texas House of Representatives.
 A last-minute amendment to Texas House Bill 2649 would have required licensure (i.e. as an engineer, architect, landscape architect, or interior designer) to offer lighting-design services directly to the public in Texas.
 The proposed legislation was successfully defeated.

-International Lighting Design Awards

-The IALD International Lighting Design Awards (IALD awards) is an award for architectural lighting bestowed since 1983 by the International Association of Lighting Designers.
+The IALD International Lighting Design Awards